-This tour requires multiple domestic flights.
+This tour requires several domestic flights.
 The costs for these flights are not included in the tour cost.
-Once we confirm the tour, we will purchase flight tickets for everyone in the group at the same time to ensure we are all on the same flights and the cost will be added to your tour balance payment that is due no later than two months prior to departure.
+Once we confirm the tour, we will purchase flight tickets for everyone in the group at the same time to ensure we are all on the same flights, and the cost will be added to your tour balance payment that is due no later than two months prior to departure.
 The costs for domestic flights in PNG are higher than flying domestically in many other countries, and so the costs for domestic flights for this tour are rather expensive.

 We try and use scheduled flights when possible and the baggage allowance for these flights is 35 pounds (lbs) / 16 kilograms (kgs), with 15 lbs (7kgs) for hand luggage.
-Occasionally, however, we need to use chartered flights organized by our team on the ground who have their own light aircraft.
-For these flights there are tighter and stricter restrictions on the luggage allowance as the planes are smaller.
-The limits on these flights are 22 lbs (10 kgs) for hold luggage and 11 lbs (5kgs) for hand luggage.
-Please note that excess baggage can be stored by our local team in a secure place.

-Weight limits must be strictly observed, particularly for our chartered flights, where soft-sided duffle bags are better.
+Weight limits must be strictly observed.
 Further details are contained within the general information for PNG.

-Any overweight baggage will likely incur costs on scheduled flights and will need to be paid in cash to the airline at the airport but may not even be able to be taken on the chartered flights, so sticking to the weight allowances is very important.
-The small regional airlines are strict and if you come with inappropriate or excess baggage when boarding these small aircraft, your bags will be off loaded and you will be required to re-pack, thus causing undue stress on yourself, the pilot, ground operational staff, and your fellow travelers.
-Our ground team can store excess luggage in a secure location for times we are away from Port Moresby, and this is the recommended approach.
+Any overweight baggage will likely incur costs on scheduled flights and will need to be paid in cash to the airline at the airport, so sticking to the weight allowances is very important.
+The small regional airlines are strict and, if you come with inappropriate or excess baggage when boarding these small aircraft, your bags will be off-loaded and you will be required to re-pack, thus causing undue stress on yourself, the pilot, ground operational staff, and your fellow travelers.